Accessibility

 Training will be provided to (or confirmed with):

-- All team members, interns, agents and/or contractors who deal with the public;
+• All staff members, interns, and/or contractors who deal with the public;

 Training Provisions